A young doctor copped a broken jaw in CBD incident, a jury hears

 She said police located Mr Thurley in Newstead on August 8 and interviewed him.

-In his opening address, Mr Ransom said Mr Thurley admitted to striking Dr Retchford but raised the issue of self-defence.
+In his opening address Mr Ransom said Mr Thurley made an admission to striking Dr Retchford but raised the issue of self defence.

+One of Dr Retchford's friends Antony Constantino said he left the hotel ten minutes after Dr Retchford's group.

+He said when he saw a commotion ahead and when he got close he realised it was 'Kel' on the ground.

 Sign up for our newsletter to stay up to date.